BhoomikaKarri/amazon-product-analysis/README.md

 # Amazon Product Analytics Dashboard

-Interactive **Power BI dashboard and Python-based exploratory data analysis (EDA)** of Amazon product data to understand category performance, customer ratings, and discount patterns.
+Interactive **Power BI dashboard** and **Python-based exploratory data analysis (EDA)** of Amazon product data to understand category performance, customer ratings, and discount patterns.

 ---

 ## Project Overview

-This project analyzes Amazon product data to explore how different product categories perform, how discounts vary across categories, and whether discounts influence customer ratings.
+This project analyzes Amazon product data to explore how product categories perform, how discounts vary across categories, and whether higher discounts are associated with better customer ratings.

 The workflow includes **data cleaning, exploratory data analysis using Python, and interactive dashboard development using Power BI**.

+> This was built as my first Power BI project.

 ---

+## Problem Statement

+Can higher discounts improve product ratings?

+This project investigates whether pricing strategy, discounting, and review volume have any meaningful relationship with customer satisfaction on Amazon products.

+---

 ## What I Did

-- Cleaned and preprocessed Amazon product data (ratings, discounts, and pricing fields)
+- Cleaned and preprocessed Amazon product data
 - Performed exploratory data analysis using Python
 - Analyzed the relationship between **discount percentage and product ratings**
 - Built an interactive **Power BI dashboard** with KPI metrics and category comparisons
-- Extracted business insights from rating and discount patterns
+- Extracted business insights from rating, review, and discount patterns

 ---

 ## Dashboard Metrics

-- **Total Products:** 1351
+- **Total Products:** 1,351
 - **Total Reviews:** 27M
 - **Average Rating:** 4.10
 - **Average Discount:** 47.69%
-- **Average Price:** 3.13K
+- **Average Price:** ₹3.13K

 ---